OekoFor/shinykeybindings/README.md

 <!-- badges: end -->

 Set keybindings that allow you to navigate your Shiny App using keyboard shortcuts.
-Perform clicking actions, focus widgets, trigger reactivity or set values of radio buttons, all from your keyboard!
+Perform :point_left: clicking actions :eyeglasses: focus widgets :clock130: trigger reactivity or :heavy_check_mark: set values of radio buttons, all from your keyboard!

 ## Installation